-The public offering per price per share of our units will be substantially higher than the net tangible book value per share of our common stock immediately after the offering.
-At the assumed public offering price of \$4.65 per share, purchasers of our common stock that will be issued as a component of the units will incur immediate dilution of \$4.11 per share in the net tangible book value of their purchased shares.
+The public offering per price per share of our units is substantially higher than the net tangible book value per share of our common stock immediately after the offering.
+At the public offering price of \$3.25 per share, purchasers of our common stock that will be issued as a component of the units will incur immediate dilution of \$2.81 per share in the net tangible book value of their purchased shares.
 Conversely, the shares of our common stock that our existing stockholders currently own will receive an increase in net tangible book value per share.
 See "Dilution."